JetBrains/phpstorm-stubs/CONTRIBUTING.md

 # Contribution process
 Your help is most appreciated, and improves experience for everyone, but **we are legally obliged to get a contributor license agreement for any change**.
-You have to send a photo of signed [Contributor agreement] before we'll be able to include your contribution into the product and redistribute to other users.
-See link for explanation.
+Please send a photo of signed [Contributor agreement] PDF - mention you github account name there - to contribute@jetbrains.com so we'll be able to include your contribution into the product and redistribute to other users.

 # Notes on content
 Please link pull request/commit messages to [YT] issue and back if such issue exists.